 You will have to turn on "data roaming" on your smartphone for the time you use it, but it's worth it.
 I turn "data roaming" off as soon as I stop using the app, but people use their phone in different ways when travelling.
 That's up to you.

-One can rent a GPS system with a rental car, but it may add $10-15 a day to the cost.
+One can rent a GPS system and android phone with a rental car, but it may add $5-10 a day to the cost.
 That can be kind of expensive, but if one has to drive through San Jose or Cartago, it will pay for itself.
-I only recommend it if you don't have a smartphone and can't manage the WAZE app which works just as well if not better.
-Please read this information regarding the GPS systems available to you if you have a smartphone
+I recommend it if you don't have a smartphone and can't manage the WAZE app which works just as well if not better.
+Please read this information regarding the GPS systems available to you if you have a smartphone.

 Trip Insurance - Trip insurance can be done over the Internet.
 We do this every year in case we have a serious accident in the car and have to be flown back.
 Collision insurance on the rental car won't cover that.
 Trip insurance will also cover theft on some items, and it will cover the expenses if the flight is cancelled or over 6 hours late - a growing problem for travelers.
 Most trip insurance will also eliminate the need for supplemental insurance when the car is rented - a handy advantage that gives it real value.
 One can get trip insurance online, and it won't take 15 minutes.
 Before you purchase trip insurance, however, make sure your credit card company does not already provide a strong travel insurance policy built into your credit card.
 Be sure and read the card benefits section or call your credit card company about travel insurance.